- Published: Tuesday, 29 January 2019 21:55

 Perhaps that's the solution to Warner Bros.'
 JUSTICE LEAGUE problem is the animated route.
 What we saw of the Justice League in THE LEGO BATMAN MOVIE was a hoot so why not revive the DC Comic superheroes in that fashion.
 The writers and filmmakers would have so much fun with that, and so would the audience.

 While animated movies may not make nearly as much as live-action, it's all about the profitability.
-There's a huge difference between the budget of a live-action and one of an animated film, so it seems like an easy decisions.
+There's a huge difference between the budget of a live-action and one of an animated film, so it seems like an easy decision.

 Once Marvel exhausts their live-action superheroes, they too can give new life to the Marvel superheroes in animation.